 How to Get to West Wight Alpacas.

 West Wight Alpacas are located just outside Yarmouth on the Isle of Wight.
 Get there by taking the Wightlink ferry from Lymington in the.
 New Forest.

 It costs £17.60 for a day return for foot passengers (less for kids and senior citizens and they do have family deals) or prices start from £54.50 if you’re taking the car and ferries run regularly throughout the day.
-Find the timetable here.

 It’s best to book tickets in advance, and pretty much essential at weekends or in the summer.
 It can also be slightly cheaper if you book in advance.
-Click here to check all the details.

 If you are going by foot, a short walk from the ferry brings you to Yarmouth bus station.
 Get on the no7 to Newport (£2.50) and in about 7 minutes the bus will announce the stop at West Wight Alpacas.